Chicago just got a little sweeter.

 The Chicago location is the fourth after New York City, Singapore, and an Austin, Texas location which opened earlier this year.

-Tickets start at $36 for general admission on a weekend and $44 for general admission on a weekend while kids aged 2 and below go free.
+Tickets start at $49.00 for weekday admission and $57.50 for weekend entry while kids aged 2 and below go free.